 Go Beyond the Beach.
 Paddle your way through New Smyrna Beach coastal waterways.

-A few of our recommendations are Bird Rookery Paddle, a 2.9-mile blueway trail launching behind the Marine Discovery Center, where you have the opportunity to see many regional birds.
-Or the Mosquito Lagoon, a series of spoil islands sheltering a maze of tidal creeks from the Atlantic Ocean, home to more than 4,000 animal and plant species.
+A couple of our top picks include Bird Rookery Paddle, a 2.9-mile blueway trail that launches from behind the Marine Discovery Center, offering a chance to observe a range of local bird species.
+Another gem is the Mosquito Lagoon, a collection of spoil islands and tidal creeks that serve as a sanctuary for more than 4,000 animal and plant species.

 Bird Rookery Paddle